delight-f/donebyfifty/README.md

 > A Monte Carlo simulator for the years between early retirement and superannuation access, with full Australian tax modelling.

 DoneByFifty answers one question: can your non-super assets carry you from retirement to preservation age without running dry?
-It runs the bridge years (the gap between leaving work and accessing superannuation) through thousands of Monte Carlo trials to give you the odds.
+It runs the bridge years, the gap between leaving work and accessing superannuation, through thousands of Monte Carlo trials to give you the odds.

 ---

 ## Motivation

 Most Australian retirement calculators answer "will I have enough super?" or "can I retire at 65?"
 Neither is much use to someone retiring at 45 with a 15-year gap before they can touch their super.
-That gap has to be funded entirely from non-super savings, with no Age Pension safety net if the numbers are wrong.
+That gap has to be funded entirely from non-super savings, and there's no Age Pension safety net if the numbers are wrong.

-DoneByFifty runs thousands of simulated futures to show not just whether a bridge plan works, but how often it fails, when it breaks, and what's driving the risk.
+DoneByFifty runs thousands of simulated futures.
+The output isn't just whether a bridge plan works.
+It shows how often it fails, when it tends to break, and what's driving the risk.

 ## Key Features

 **Household modelling.** Up to two earners, each with their own salary trajectory, employment type (employed, self-employed, or both), part-time phases with custom daily rates and date ranges, and staggered retirement ages.
 Each earner has independent super with configurable asset allocations, growth/defensive glide paths, and optional non-concessional contributions.
 Add children with education cost schedules, multiple mortgages (P&I or interest-only) with linked offset accounts, and investment accounts across asset classes and tax jurisdictions (AU/UK).
-Jointly held accounts split taxable income by ownership share for CGT.
+Jointly held accounts split taxable income by ownership share for CGT purposes.

 **Tax and CGT.** Full Australian personal tax with bracket progression, Medicare Levy Surcharge, and Division 293, plus the post-1-July-2027 CGT reform: CPI-indexed cost basis so only real gains attract tax, and a 30% minimum rate floor per owner.
-See Mathematical Soundness below for how the reform is implemented.
+The Mathematical Soundness section below covers how the reform is implemented.

-**Risk analysis.** Sequencing risk analysis re-orders return histories (worst-first vs best-first) to isolate how much return *order*, not just return level, affects bridge viability.
-Scenario comparison runs the same household under alternative assumptions — no part-time income, full offset drawdown — and lines up the results side by side.
-Bootstrap standard errors use 200 resamples with colour-coded relative SE, so you know when a result needs more trials before you trust it.
+**Risk analysis.** Sequencing risk analysis re-orders return histories, worst-first versus best-first, to isolate how much return order (as distinct from return level) affects bridge viability.
+Scenario comparison runs the same household under alternative assumptions, such as no part-time income or full offset drawdown, and lines up the results side by side.
+Bootstrap standard errors use 200 resamples with colour-coded relative SE, so you can tell when a result needs more trials before you rely on it.
 An earliest-feasible-retirement-age search binary-searches over retirement age to find the youngest age that still clears your success threshold.
-Drawdown composition tracking gives a per-year breakdown of offset vs non-offset funding and CGT paid, with running totals across the bridge.
+Drawdown composition tracking gives a per-year breakdown of offset versus non-offset funding and CGT paid, with running totals across the bridge.

 ---